 Photo by Jackie Lee for Mysteryland.us.
 All other photos by the author unless otherwise indicated.

-Of course, in order to kick start a system of trades, you need something to actually offer.
+Of course, in order to kickstart a system of trades, you need something to actually offer.
 These two entrepreneurial ladies named Alison and Roxanne were sitting on a grassy knoll making flower crowns.
-Apparently there's good money to be made selling flowery things at EDM festivals - so good that they've started a busineses around it.
-They made me a customised garland for free, and suddenly, the wheels of PLUR were in motion.
+Apparently there's good money to be made selling flowery things at EDM festivals—so good that they've started a busineses around it.
+They made me a customized garland for free, and suddenly, the wheels of PLUR were in motion.

 I noticed a giant hot air balloon casually resting on a nearby hill.
 It was actually a branding stunt (surprised?) by a Swedish hard cider called Rekorderlig.
 I tried to barter the flower crown for a balloon ride, but the stupid storm clouds dumping stupid rain on everyone made that trade impossible.

 Instead, one of the seemingly endless supply of hot Swedish girls working for Rekorderlig offered me an American flag bandana.
 I accepted immediately once I saw that it had a Duck Dynasty logo, because if I didn't, then the terrorists win.

 Obviously, I had to check out the main stage—a staggering castle built out of giant playing cards that was pumping out big-room house, fog, lasers and video projections in spades.
 "Put your hands up!" screamed Fedde Le Grand, as did pretty much every single headlining DJ that weekend.

 I spotted a girl with collection of kandi bracelets in the crowd.
 She was a seasoned raver named Vivi, and in between head bobs, she confessed that she'd been making kandi all year to get ready for this festival.
 Now that's dedication.